inoxlang/inox/docs/builtin.md

 chrome namespace.
 ### chrome.Handle

 the Handle function creates a new Chrome handle that provides methods to interact with a web browser instance.
 You should call its .close() method when you are finished using it.
+Chrome or Chromium should be installed,  the list of checked paths can be found here: https://github.com/chromedp/chromedp/blob/master/allocate.go#L349.

 **examples**